Vegan Diet and Breastfeeding

 Calcium

-While breastfeeding, your body needs at least 1000 mg of calcium per day.
+While nursing, your body needs at least 1000 mg of calcium per day.
 Calcium is available from dark leafy green vegetables, beans and tofu (there is calcium in regular tofu and even more in calcium-set tofu).
 You can also find foods with calcium added such as enriched orange juice, soymilk, and enriched soy products.
 If needed, calcium supplements are available and most are vegan.

 Vitamin B12